West-Terschelling

-West-Terschelling (West-Skylge) is the largest village on Terschelling in the province Friesland, the Netherlands.
+West-Terschelling (West-Skylge) is the largest village on the island Terschelling, Friesland, in the central north of the Netherlands.
 It had a population of around 2,602 in January 2017.

-The skyline of the village is dominated by the Brandaris lighthouse, the village had also been named Sint Brandariusparochie, Sint-Brandariuskerke and just Brandaris in earlier centuries.
+The skyline of the village is dominated by the Brandaris lighthouse.
+The village was also named Sint Brandariusparochie, Sint-Brandariuskerke and just Brandaris in earlier centuries.

 History

-The town was partially burned on the order of Sir Robert Holmes in 1666, during the Second Anglo-Dutch War, in an event referred to as "Holmes's Bonfire".
+The town was partially burned on the orders of Sir Robert Holmes in 1666, during the Second Anglo-Dutch War, in an event referred to as "Holmes's Bonfire".

 A pub was named after the Oka 18, a ship that sank near Formerum.